eugene-sew/gtp_holiday_cdk/README.md

    - Use the output API endpoint to interact with the system (see CloudFormation outputs after deploy)
    - Authenticate using Cognito (admin/member roles)

-## Lab Learning Objectives
+## Project Learning Objectives

-- Understand how to build a secure, serverless API on AWS
+- Build a secure, serverless API on AWS
-- Learn to use AWS CDK for infrastructure automation
+- Use AWS CDK for infrastructure automation
-- Practice integrating Lambda, API Gateway, Cognito, DynamoDB, SNS, and SES
+- Integrate Lambda, API Gateway, Cognito, DynamoDB, SNS, and SES
 - Gain experience with event-driven architectures and scheduled tasks
+- Design a workflow for efficient field team task management

 ## Useful Commands